Subtronics: 2017–2020

 Next, Kardon released the Scream Saver EP and the String Theory EP, both on Cyclops Recordings.
 In 2019, Cyclops Recordings grew into a full-service label, signing different artists.
 Then he began the Cyclops Invasion Tour as the year’s headline tour.
 On September 10, Quebec-based vomitstep producer Snails released "Snailclops", a collaboration with Kardon, via his record label Slugz Music.
-In the week of September 14, 2019, Kardon peaked at number 10 on Billboard's Next Big Sound chart.
+In the week of September 14, 2019, Kardon peaked at number 10 on Billboards Next Big Sound chart.
 On October 2, Kardon released his tenth extended play Wooked on Tronics via his record label Cyclops Recordings.
 The extended play features 5 songs, including a collaboration with English music producer Moody Good.

 2021–2024

 In 2021, Subtronics launched his first-ever Cyclops Cove, a one-day event with a single stage, and played at Red Rocks 2021, which was the venue’s first full-capacity event following COVID-19 restrictions.

 In 2022, Subtronics released his album Fractals.
 The album was released by his own recording label, Cyclops Recordings.
 The album itself encompasses several EDM genres.

-Then in 2023, he released his album AntiFractals.
+Then in 2023, he released his album Antifractals.
 The album remixes each song from the original Fractals album and some of his prior hits.
 These remixes were done by both Subtronics himself as well as other artists such as Peekaboo, Sullivan King, Zeds Dead, and his wife Level Up.
 The album reached number 4 on the Dance Charts as well as had over 50 million streams.
+Then he inked a Live Nation tour deal for the sold-out Antifractal Tour and also sold out the Kia Forum in Los Angeles.

-Later in 2023, Subtronics released AntiFractals, an album that remixed every track from Fractals along with some of his earlier hits.
-The remixes were made by Subtronics and other artists such as Peekaboo, Sullivan King, Zeds Dead, and his wife, Level Up.
-The album reached No. 4 on the Dance Charts.
-Then he inked a Live Nation tour deal for the sold-out ANTIFRACTAL Tour and also sold out the Kia Forum in Los Angeles.
 On February 16, 2024, Kardon officially released his 2nd full length album coined "Tesseract"; the album contains many collaboration with other artists, such as Excision, Rezz, Grabbitz and HOL!.
-The album consists 16 songs.
-He launched the TESSERACT tour, headlining major arenas such as Barclays Center, Cable Dahmer Arena, and State Farm Arena.
-Cyclops Cove expanded to a three-day event, and Subtronics was named Beatport’s top-selling artist of the year.
+The album consists of 16 songs.
+He launched the Tesseract tour, headlining major arenas such as Barclays Center, Cable Dahmer Arena, and State Farm Arena.
+Cyclops Cove expanded to a three-day event, and Subtronics was named Beatport's top-selling artist of the year.
 He also delivered a production at the Tacoma Dome and made his main stage debut at EDC Las Vegas.
 Kardon has been a winner at DJ Mag North America's 'DJ of the Year' 2023 and a three-time winner of Dubstep Artist of the Year.